NishchayAnand/software-engineering/Java/Spring/Spring Core/Annotations/@Autowired.md

 ## How to Use

-1. **Field Injection (Least Recommended)**: Field-injected dependencies are not final, meaning they can be modified after the object is created.
+1. **Field Injection (Least Recommended)**: Field-injected dependencies are not `final`, meaning they can be modified after the object is created.
 This makes the class mutable, increasing the risk of unintended side effects during testing or debugging.

 ```
 @Service